 Apple’s future products will most likely not include chips from Samsung.
 Apple and Samsung have not had the best of relationships.
 With Samsung being accused of copying Apple products heavily, the break-up between the two was inevitable.
 TSMC and Intel are rumored to be in play to replace Samsung.
 As Piper Jaffray’s Gus Richard put it:

 Apple needs to maintain control of its microprocessor architecture and software to differentiate its products, protect its IP and slow copy cats.
-Based on these assumptions, we think Apple and Intel could benefit by working together.Top iPhone & iPad cases & accessories
+Based on these assumptions, we think Apple and Intel could benefit by working together.Trending iPhone & iPad compatible gadgets:

 The next generation A-processor is expected to be a quad core one (most likely for iPad 3).
 It will be interesting to see how Apple can integrate such a powerful processor into its products without affecting their battery life.